Ultimate Guide to Star Wars: Galaxy’s Edge at Disney World

 Droids of Black Spire Outpost

-Other Star Wars Things to Do
+Beyond Star Wars Rides: More Things to Do

 Hollywood Studios has plenty of other Star Wars experiences sprinkled throughout the park, even outside of Star Wars: Galaxy’s Edge.
 You shouldn’t miss…